mobizt/ESP-Mail-Client/src/README.md

-#### Provide the timestamp from the year, month, date, hour, minute, and second provided
+#### Get the timestamp from the year, month, date, hour, minute, and second provided.

 param **`year`** The year.